janlv/cads-fmi-demo/README.md

 ./build.sh --mode local --image cads-fmi-demo:latest
 ```

-`run.sh` still validates that the Kubernetes client is configured right before submission.
+`run.sh` still validates that the Kubernetes client is configured right before submission and
-The Minikube cluster started by `prepare.sh` exposes a ready context, but if you disable it
+applies the data PVC manifest so `/app/data` remains durable between runs.
+Finished workflows
-(or want to point somewhere else) ensure `kubectl config current-context` succeeds or set
+automatically copy the contents of `/app/data` from the PVC into `data/run-artifacts/<run-id>`
-`KUBECONFIG`.
-The heavier prep (Minikube CA sync plus Argo controller install/upgrade)
+on the host (override the destination via `DATA_COLLECTION_PATH`).
+Customize the build/run
-now happens in `build.sh --mode argo`.
-Customize that behavior with:
+prep with:

 - `ARGO_NAMESPACE=<ns>` – install/watch Argo Workflows in a different namespace.
 - `ARGO_AUTO_INSTALL=false` – skip the automatic Argo install (the build will stop if the CRD is missing).